(The entire book appears at this link with chapters added after appearing online:

 drastic like his wife.

-The plan smacks of overkill, although there is no denying
+The plan smacks of overkill, although no denying

 the Dill Pickle location is a tough surveillance assignment.
 Joe,

-what they’re giving, Huey Lewis breath, ’cause he’s working for a
+they’re giving, Huey Lewis breath, ’cause he’s working for a living.

 Tyger is curious, as well, about the final outcome.
 Has Joe